rganguly32/rganguly32.github.io/README.md

 # tv-close
-do not sit too close tot he tv
+do not sit too close to the tv